OpenLLM-01/smolagents/README.md

 ## Code agents?

 In our `CodeAgent`,  the LLM engine writes its actions in code.
-This approach is demonstrated to work better than the current industry practice of letting the LLM output a dictionary of the tools it wants to calls: [uses 30% fewer steps](https://huggingface.co/papers/2402.01030) (thus 30% fewer LLM calls) and [reaches higher performance on difficult benchmarks](https://huggingface.co/papers/2411.01747).
-Head to [our high-level intro to agents](https://huggingface.co/docs/smolagents/conceptual_guides/intro_agents) to learn more on that.
+This approach is demonstrated to work better than the current industry practice of letting the LLM output a dictionary of the tools it wants to calls: uses 30% fewer steps thus 30% fewer LLM calls and reaches higher performance on difficult benchmarks.

 Especially, since code execution can be a security concern (arbitrary code execution!), we provide options at runtime:
   - a secure python interpreter to run code more safely in your environment
-  - a sandboxed environment using [E2B](https://e2b.dev/).
+  - a sandboxed environment using E2B.

 ## How smol is it really?